 There is a whole industry for FBA inspection and preparation services that act as a middleman between Amazon and your supplier.
 The time and cost of preparing your items for FBA should be considered when evaluating the program.

+What is FBM?
 Pros & Cons of Amazon FBM

 With Fulfilled by Merchant model (previously referred to as MFN or the Merchant Fulfilled Network), you can store and ship items yourself or outsource fulfillment to a 3rd-party (that isn’t Amazon).
 Either way, the seller is responsible for meeting Amazon’s service levels related to shipping and orders.
 In addition, the seller must provide customer service and returns processing for FBM orders.